Utility Theory of Synthetic Data Generation: Experiments

 To investigate the effect of feature fidelity on the utility metrics, we consider two scenarios.
-In Scenario I, the synthetic and original feature distributions are assumed to be the same, and the convergence of utility metrics is analyzed under various model assumptions and estimation methods.
-In Scenario II, the synthetic feature distribution is a uniform distribution over the same support, and the behavior of utility metrics is studied under three different model specifications.
+In \textbf{Scenario I}, the synthetic and real feature distributions are assumed to be the same, and the convergence of utility metrics is analyzed under various model assumptions and estimation methods.
+In \textbf{Scenario II}, the synthetic feature distribution is a uniform distribution over the same support, and the behavior of utility metrics is studied under three different model specifications.
 The sample size is set as $n\in \{1000 \times 2^i,i=1,2,3,4,5\}$, and each setting is replicated 100 times to evaluate the convergence of utility metrics.
-We reports the average estimated utility metrics and their 95\% confidence intervals in Figure \ref{fig:PerThree}.
+We reports the average estimated utility metrics and their 95\% confidence intervals for both scenarios in Figure \ref{fig:Three}.

-As can be seen in Figure \ref{fig:PerThree}, with perfect feature fidelity, the utility metric $U_r(\widehat{f},\widetilde{f})$ with different model specifications and estimation methods decrease to zero simultaneously as expected.
-Compared with other estimation models, the utility metric for $\widehat{\mu}=\mu$ is smaller under different sample sizes, showing that a smaller approximation error of the estimation model increases the similarity between $\widehat{f}$ and $\widetilde{f}$ in generalization for all model specifications.

-Figure \ref{fig:IPerThree} presents the estimated utility metrics under different model specifications and estimation models given that the distributions of $\bm{X}$ and $\widetilde{\bm{X}}$ are different.
-In stark contrast, the utility metrics of wrong model specifications $\mathcal{F}_1$ and $\mathcal{F}_2$ converge to some fixed positive constants as $n$ increases and finally stay unchanged, which is particularly evident when $\widehat{\mu}=\mu$.
-Conversely, for the correct model specification $\mathcal{F}_3$, the utility metrics with different estimation models converge to zero as $n$ increases.
-These results empirically support our theoretical results.
+As can be seen in Figure \ref{fig:Three}, with perfect feature fidelity, the utility metric $U(\widehat{f},\widetilde{f})$ with different model specifications and estimation methods decrease to zero simultaneously as expected.
+In stark contrast, the utility metrics of wrong model specifications $\psi_1(\bm{x})$ and $\psi_2(\bm{x})$ converge to some fixed positive constants as $n$ increases and finally stay unchanged.
+Conversely, for the correct model specification $\psi_3(\bm{x})$, the utility metrics with different label generators converge to zero as $n$ increases.
+These results empirically support our conclusions about Theorem \ref{Thm:UTBmore}.